deadlydog/Challenge.Battlesnake/ReadMe.md

 You can use the [Battlesnake CLI](https://github.com/BattlesnakeOfficial/rules/tree/main/cli) to run and test your Battlesnake locally.

-Install using Go:
+Install the Battlesnake CLI using Go:

 ```cmd
 go install github.com/BattlesnakeOfficial/rules/cli/battlesnake@latest
 ```

-And then run the app in Visual Studio, and run the CLI against it using:
+And then run the app in Visual Studio (or using `dotnet run`), and run the CLI against it using:

 ```cmd
 battlesnake play -W 11 -H 11 --name test_snake --url https://localhost:5001/ -g solo -v --delay 1000